 The Sound Reduction Index is an expression of the laboratory sound transmission performance of a particular element or construction.
-It is a function of the mass, thickness, sealing, method of mounting etc., and is independent of the overall area of the sample.
+It is a function of the mass, thickness, sealing method of mounting etc., and is independent of the overall area of the sample.

-However, when a sample is installed on site and forms part of an enclosure of building, the sound insulation obtained will be dependent upon its surface area, the larger the area the greater the sound energy transmitted, as well as the absorption in the receiving area.
-In addition, the overall sound insulation of an enclosure is also determined by the sound transmission through other building elements, some of which may have an inferior performance to the sample.
-Because of this the potential Sound Reduction Index of a sample is not always fully realised in practice.
-A further consequence is that the Sound Reduction Index of a particular sample can only successfully be measured in a laboratory because only under such controlled conditions can the sound transmission path be limited to the sample under test.
+However, when an example of this construction is installed on site, the sound insulation obtained will depend upon its surface area, as well as the absorption in the receiving room.
+The larger the area the greater the sound energy transmitted.
+Also, the overall sound insulation is affected by the sound transmission through other building elements, some of which may have an inferior performance to the sample tested.
+In practice, therefore, the potential sound reduction index of a construction is not fully realised on site.
+Furthermore, the sound reduction index of a particular sample of that construction can only be measured accurately in a laboratory, because only under such controlled conditions can the sound transmission path be limited to the sample under test.

-$R_w$ , $C$ and $C{tr}$ have been calculated in accordance with the relevant section of BS EN ISO 717-1 from the results of laboratory tests carried out in accordance with BS EN ISO 10140-2.
+R_w , C and C{tr} have been calculated in accordance with the relevant section of BS EN ISO 717-1 from the results of laboratory tests carried out in accordance with BS EN ISO 10140